Boom! (1968 film): Production

 Elizabeth Taylor's career was in decline by 1968, due to her age and recent box-office failures.
-She sought to use another adaption of Tennessee Williams's work to revitalize he career.
+She sought to use another adaptation of Tennessee Williams' work to revitalize her career.
 The Milk Train Doesn't Stop Here Anymore was unsuccessful during its run, but Universal Pictures had already acquired the film rights for the play.
+These two facts compelled Losey's interest in the project.

 The film was retitled multiple times to Boom, Sunburst, and Goforth before Boom! was selected.
 The film was shot on Sardinia and a mansion set was constructed for $500,000.
 Production was delayed after Taylor contracted bronchitis the day that filming was meant to start.
 During filming Taylor's pet monkey stole a $1,600 jewel case and was missing for a year.
 Taylor received a $60,000 brooch from producer John Heyman and Bulgari loaned $2 million of jewels for the film.
+The film cost £1,913,650 ($4,592,762) to make.

 A trailer that served as her dressing room came loose from its moorings only a few seconds after Taylor stepped out of it, and "plunged over a 150-foot embankment into the sea".
 Built especially for the film, the mansion of Mrs. Flora Goforth is situated high atop the limestone cliffs of Isola de Presa, a small island in the Mediterranean off the coast of Sardinia.
 Along the bluffs are replicas of the Easter Island moai heads, six of them, representing perhaps the spirits of the six husbands she outlived.
 Some interiors of the mansion were sets in Rome.

+Release

+The film grossed $514,725 in the United States, $20,719 in the United Kingdom, and $2,898,079 worldwide during its theatrical run.
+It was a financial failure and lost $3,795,452. $1,207,681 was earned from television showings in the United States.